network overlays

 Concepts of network Virtualization

-Network virtualization is cutting up a single physical network into multiple virtual networks.
+Network virtualization involves dividing a single physical network into multiple virtual networks.
 Virtualizing a resource allows it to be shared by various users.
-Numerous virtual networks have jumped up over the decades to satisfy different needs.
+Numerous virtual networks have emerged over the decades to satisfy different needs.

 A primary distinction between these different types is their model for providing network connectivity.
 Networks can provide connectivity via bridging (L2) or routing (L3).
 Thus, virtual networks can be either virtual L2 networks or virtual L3 networks.